 Chrome 71 will block every ad on a website if it displays any ‘abusive’ ads | Tech Industry

 In brief: As the use of ad blockers grows, some websites have resorted to displaying abusive or irritating ads to make up for lost revenue.
-With Google’s Chrome 71 update, though, the company will be combating these practices by automatically blocking every ad on a given if even a handful of harmful ads are allowed to run wild.
+With Google’s Chrome 71 update, though, the company will be combating these practices by automatically blocking every ad on a given website if even a handful of harmful ads are allowed to run wild.

 Anybody who has used the internet for an extended period of time is probably familiar with the many ways advertising can go wrong.
 Though the worst offenders are pretty easy to spot — pop-ups, for example — they aren’t always easy to avoid.